Damavand Camp 2 – Base Camp – GosfandSara – Mosque

 Longitude: 52.109419°

-Directions to Damavand Camp BaseCamp – Saheb Al-Zaman Mosque
+Directions to Mount Damavand BaseCamp – Saheb Al-Zaman Mosque

-You can request a car from Damavand Camp 1 Polour, Damavand Camp 1 Rineh (Bargah I) or Larijan spa to drive you to Damavand Volcano Second Camp – Saheb Zaman Mosque, but keep in mind that the majority of the route is gravel and may not be totally passable in the spring and winter.
-You may thus consider this gravel road to be “as far as car can go.”
+You can request a car from Camp 1 Polour or Reyneh (Bargah I) to drive you to Damavand Volcano Second Camp – Saheb Zaman Mosque, but keep in mind that the majority of the route is gravel and may not be passable in the spring and winter.
+You may thus consider this gravel road to be “as far as a car can go.”
 Any 4WD vehicle with off-road capability, including Jeeps, Land Rovers, and small pickup trucks, can be used for this segment.

 Other English Names and Spellings of Damavand Base Camp